Research history of Mosasaurus: Naming

 Still in 1829, two specific epithet are erected for the genus.
-Gideon Mantell adds the specific epithet hoffmannii, (Note: hoffmannii was the original spelling used by Mantell, ending with -ii.
+English paleontologist Gideon Mantell adds the specific epithet hoffmannii, (Note: hoffmannii was the original spelling used by Mantell, ending with -ii.
 Later authors began to drop the final letter and spelled it as hoffmanni, as became the trend for specific epithets of similar structure in later years.
 However, recent scientists argue that the special etymological makeup of hoffmannii cannot be subjected to International Code of Zoological Nomenclature Articles 32.5, 33.4, or 34, which would normally protect similar respellings.
 This makes hoffmannii the valid spelling, although hoffmanni continues to be incorrectly used by many authors.) in honor of Hoffmann, when he describes vertebrae discovered in Sussex, England, judging them to be similar to those discovered in Maastricht.
 However, as the skull since residing in Paris is not mentioned, the holotype of this species would therefore logically correspond to the vertebrae described by Mantell.
-Friedrich Holl erects the specific epithet belgicus for the second skull, an inappropriate name given the real provenance of the specimen.
-In 1832, Christian Erich Hermann von Meyer established the species M. camperi and synonymize to it the taxa M. hoffmannii and Lacerta gigantea, although ignoring M. belgicus.
-In an attempt to resolve this nomenclatural problem, Edward Charlesworth in 1845 erected the species M. steneodon to include fossils discovered in England, while retaining the name M. hoffmannii to include the Paris specimen, a view which was shared by Mantell himself in 1851.
-Using the specific epithet already proposed by Sömmering, Edward Drinker Cope erected the name M. giganteus in 1869, while synonymizing the taxa erected by Sömmering, Mantell, Holl and von Meyer.
+German paleontologist Friedrich Holl erects the specific epithet belgicus for the second skull, an inappropriate name given the real provenance of the specimen.
+In 1832, its compatriot Christian Erich Hermann von Meyer established the species M. camperi and synonymized it to M. hoffmannii and Lacerta gigantea, although ignoring M. belgicus.
+In an attempt to resolve this nomenclatural problem, English paleontologist Edward Charlesworth in 1845 erected the species M. steneodon to include fossils discovered in England, while retaining the name M. hoffmannii to include the Paris specimen, a view which was shared by Mantell himself in 1851.
+Using the specific epithet already proposed by Sömmering, American paleontologist Edward Drinker Cope erected the name M. giganteus in 1869, while synonymizing the taxa erected by Sömmering, Mantell, Holl and von Meyer.
 Thus, the specific names hoffmannii, camperi and giganteus were used by various authors until 1942, when Charles Lewis Camp judged that it was more appropriate to use the specific epithet hoffmannii for the species to which the second specimen belongs, also considering it as its holotype.
 This point of view has since been recognized by the scientific community.